Overview - FULL Applications

 Upcoming Application Deadlines

-If your organization is a NEW Applicant or if your organization DID NOT receive a Fiscal Year (FY) 2017 MSAC GFO Grant, your organization is required to complete the Intent to Apply form along with the additional documents specified on the form, in order be eligible to apply for an MSAC FY2018 GFO Grant.
+If your organization is a NEW Applicant or if your organization DID NOT receive a Fiscal Year (FY) 2018 MSAC GFO Grant, your organization is required to complete the Intent to Apply form along with the additional documents specified on the form, in order be eligible to apply for an MSAC FY2019 GFO Grant.
 The Intent to Apply form is available to complete in eGrant.
 MSAC staff will evaluate the documents and information you submit to verify your eligibility to apply for a GFO grant.
-If you attempt to submit a GFO application without first verifying your eligibility, you risk having your application deemed ineligible.
+If you attempt to submit a GFO application without first verifying your eligibility, your application will be deemed ineligible.

 DataArts.
 Participation is required for all GFO applicants.
 DataArts collects information such as income and expenses, attendance, program activity, and staff numbers.
 View information about DataArts and about the funder report we require as an attachment to all GFO applications.